stickgrinder/opoc/content/post/starting-point.md

 The goal is to create a solid knowledge base for everybody who wants to make an AG and has no idea where to start.
 We are not pros, nor experts so it's easy this journal will end up being a pile of crap, from a professional game-designer point of view.

 Still that's what we have to offer: our experience.
 We are taking a lot of fun in the process and we hope you'll be encouraged to take the same fun too!
 We look forward for a new AGs golden age (which is sort of coming, somehow), so take this as our contribution to our very hopes.
-Should our brainchild never see the light of day, we'd be delighted if someone else will produce an amusing game, mused by the content of this blog.
+Should our brainchild never see the light of day, we'd be delighted if someone else will produce a great game, mused by the content of this blog.

 Stay tuned! :)